-Notification of reportable incidents must be on the approved form 13 and sufficiently detailed to enable the Director General to assess the school's responses in line with this standard and other applicable registration standards and requirements.
+Notification of reportable incidents must be on the approved form and sufficiently detailed to enable the Director General to assess the school's responses in line with this standard and other applicable registration standards and requirements.
 Further information may subsequently be sought about the school's resolution of the incident.

 Reportable incident 5 becomes reportable when the Principal or governing body knows that a mandatory report has been made in regard to a student at their school, and the incident meets the definition of an allegation against a staff member, another student, or another person on the school premises or during a school-related activity.
 The description of the incident in the notification to the Director General need only record that a mandatory report has been made and provide the report receipt number.
 The identity of the persons involved, and the identity of the mandatory reporter, must not be disclosed on the form.
+Where it would be helpful in conveying the relevant information, schools may refer to staff/students as Student A, B, etc.